Women of Dunollie Exhibition 1820 - 2020 & 1745 House Access

 As many of the objects with our museum are fragile, we would ask visitors not to touch or handle the objects.

-Facemasks are now mandatory in museums in Scotland.
-We will have disposable facemasks available onsite for anyone who may not have a mask with them.
+Facemasks are now mandatory within Museums in Scotland.
+We will have disposable facemasks available on site for anyone who may not have one with them.